The Bankrate promise

 The bottom line

-There are a lot of advantages to using credit cards wisely and being aware of the pitfalls above will help you make smart choices when managing your credit cards.
+There are a lot of advantages to using credit cards wisely, as long as you can avoid the pitfalls and manage your spending.
 An occasional slip-up, like pulling out your gas card at the grocery store or only making a minimum payment one month, is not going to completely derail your financial life.
-But it’s important to avoid getting stuck making the same credit card mistakes over and over.
+What’s most important is to avoid getting stuck making the same credit card mistakes over and over.